 Octagon 8 interior angles of 135o (1080o or 6π radians total)

 ф = (n-2)·π radians or ф = (n-2)·180o.But how do we know, without resorting to a formula, that a triangle possesses an interior angle total of 180o or π radians?
 And how can we use this example to establish at least one other polygon’s angular total?

 Now draw a line that cuts across the x-axis at any angle.
 The figure demonstrates this.
 The two angles at the intersection above that axis add up to 180° or π radians.
 So if there are three angles total, say α and β and γ , then α + β + γ = 180°.
 That being said, note our second image.

 But If All Is Not ClearBut if all of this still leaves you a bit in the dark, see the video below.
-And even if it doesn’t leave you in the dark, but you wish put an in-depth impress into mind… see the Khan Academy video below.
+And even if it doesn’t leave you in the dark, but you wish to more deeply impress the material in your mind… see the Khan Academy video below.